guillaumekh/ffmpeg-afade-cheatsheet/README.md

 The Ffmpeg afade filter is great but its documentation can be a little opaque if you have trouble figuring what a 'double-exponential sigmoid' curve is.
 This cheat sheet is here to help.

+All curves were drawn in OS X's Grapher.app, with equations ported straight from [afade's code](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/af_afade.c).
+The Grapher file is included in repo for reference.

 | afade argument  | Meaning       | Curve         |
 | --------------- |:-------------:|:-------------:|
 | tri|triangular, linear slope (default)|![curve](https://raw.githubusercontent.com/guillaumekh/ffmpeg-afade-cheatsheet/master/images/tri.gif)